 Our bones are living matter.
 They are constantly dying and regenerating.
 As we grow older, we need to maintain strength in our bones through use.
-Weightbearing exercise and brisk walking or swimming are particularly important to avoid osteoporosis, a deterioration of bone tissue which can lead to fractures.
+Gentle resistance exercises and weightbearing exercises such as brisk walking or swimming are particularly important to avoid osteoporosis and a deterioration of bone tissue which can lead to fractures.
 Unfortunately this deterioration is made worse by:

-- certain hormone treatments for locally advanced and advanced prostate cancer (e.g. Zoladex, Prostap), designed to lower testosterone levels - metastasis of the cancer to the bones in the advanced stages, particularly to the ribs, hips and spine.
+1) certain hormone treatments for locally advanced and advanced prostate cancer (e.g. Zoladex, Prostap), designed to lower testosterone levels

+2) metastasis of the cancer to the bones in the advanced stages, particularly to the ribs, hips and spine.